By Harold Pinter

 Directed by Michael Kahn

-Following the success of his 2011 production of Old Times, Michael Kahn returns to Pinter’s gripping realm of doubt and disquiet to direct a double bill of one-acts, considering how we construct our own realities, which truths we tell and which lies we choose to believe.
+Following the success of his 2011 production of Old Times, STC Artistic Director Michael Kahn (The Critic) returns to Harold Pinter’s gripping realm of doubt and disquiet to direct a double bill of one acts, considering how we construct our own realities, which truths we tell and which lies we choose to believe.

-In The Collection, a jealous husband confronts the culprit, whom his wife may or may not have met.
+In The Collection, a jealous husband confronts a rival, whom his wife may or may not have met.
 In The Lover, a couple calmly plans for their scheduled infidelity.
-In Harold Pinter’s world of revealing silences and pregnant pauses, the characters—and the audience—never know quite where they stand, embracing reality and fantasy with equal conviction.
+In Pinter’s darkly comic world of revealing silences and pregnant pauses, the characters—and the audience—never know quite where they stand, embracing reality and fantasy with equal conviction.

 Directed by Ethan McSweeny